 Avoid unnecessary stress.

-The number of delinquent loans quadrupled between May and June 2020.
-According to a CoreLogic report, a sharp increase in mortgages that are 90 days or more overdue is a signal that the U.S. could be trending toward a foreclosure crisis.
-During the COVID-19 pandemic, millions of Americans lost income, are unemployed, and have a mortgage forbearance agreement with their mortgage company.
-When homeowner’s forbearance period runs out, they may be facing foreclosure if they cannot resume monthly mortgage payments.
+The number of delinquent mortgage loans being foreclosed is continuing to rise.
+According to a SoFi Learn report in April 2023, the expiration of COVID relief government programs such as moratoriums and loan forbearance is contributing to increasing foreclosure rates.
+During the COVID-19 pandemic, millions of Americans lost income, were unemployed, and had a mortgage forbearance agreement with their mortgage company.
+When a homeowner’s forbearance period runs out, they may be facing foreclosure if they cannot resume monthly mortgage payments or work out a relief option with their mortgage company.
 Understanding the foreclosure timeline may help reduce stress of the unknown and clarify options.

 Michigan State Housing Development Authority (MSHDA) breaks down Michigan’s Foreclosure Timeline for mortgages as follows: